-With the Drakensberg Mountains’ top 12 peaks either just under, or over, an hour’s drive from Nambiti, Cheetah Ridge lodge guests enjoy a getaway experience that combines the best of both berg and bush.
+With the Drakensberg Mountains’ top 12 peaks either just under, or over, an hour’s drive from Nambiti, Cheetah Ridge Lodge guests can enjoy a getaway experience that combines the best of both Berg and Bush.

 One of South Africa’s most exquisite treasures, extending across the borders of four provinces, the rugged Drakensberg / uKhahlamba escarpment, known in Afrikaans as “The Dragon Mountain” and in Zulu as “The Barrier of Spears”, forms the border between KwaZulu Natal and the Kingdom of Lesotho.

 Covering over 250 000 hectares of KwaZulu-Natal’s landscape, the imposing Drakensberg mountains are the province’s most iconic landmark and a must-see destination for avid hikers, climbers, campers, birdwatchers, mountain bikers, and fly-fishermen.

 Its striking buttresses, towering basalt peaks and cascading waterfalls plummeting into lush green valleys, along with panoramic vistas of sweeping grasslands and forested glades on the lower reaches combine to make the majestic Drakensberg one of South Africa’s most dramatic, breath-taking landscapes.